 Welcome To Sacramento Law Group

-Sacramento Law Group can help you eliminate debt in bankruptcy or pursue your personal injury claim.
-If you are considering bankruptcy or have been injured, call Sacramento Law Group at (916) 596-1018.
+Sacramento Law Group can help you eliminate debt in bankruptcy.
+If you are considering bankruptcy call Sacramento Law Group at (916) 596-1018.

 Bankruptcy: Our bankruptcy attorney represents people in financial difficulty in chapter 7 and chapter 13 bankruptcy.
 Many individuals in financial hardship turn to Sacramento Law Group to help them achieve debt relief through bankruptcy and eliminate credit card debt, medical bills, or to stop a wage garnishment, foreclosure, or repossession.